 At Randox we take quality seriously, that’s why all QC products are manufactured to the highest possible standard delivering control products of unrivalled quality.

-Regular shifts in QC results when a reagent batch is changed can be both costly and frustrating for many labs, resulting in a frequent need to reassign target values.
-Designed to be commutable, the Acusera range of controls will react to the test system in a manner as close as possible to the patient sample helping you to meet ISO 15189 requirements while ultimately ensuring accurate & reliable instrument performance.
+Regular shifts in Lab QC results when a reagent batch is changed can be both costly and frustrating for many labs, resulting in a frequent need to reassign target values.
+Designed to be commutable, the Acusera range of Internal Quality Controls will react to the test system in a manner as close as possible to the patient sample helping you to meet ISO 15189 requirements while ultimately ensuring accurate & reliable instrument performance.

 ISO 15189 states that labs should “use quality control material that reacts to the examining system in a manner as close as possible to patient samples”.